The Breaking of Seven GeasesBecome a Patron!

 Conaire went in and sat upon the couch.
 The mantle that was about him was even as the mist of a May day: diverse were the hues and semblances each moment shown upon it.
 A hand's breadth of his sword was outside its scabbard, and a man in front of the hostel might see by the light of the blade.
 The colour of the king's hair was like the sheen of smelted gold.
 Beside him was his little son - a small, freckled lad in a purple cloak, he was loved by all.

 Strange were the visions that Conaire saw by shimmering firelight - he saw a man who had only one eye, one foot, and one hand.
 He knew him for the Swineherd of Bodb Dearg, and he knew that ruin was wrought at every feast at which he was present.
 And shapes more dreadful yet were shown him.
-He saw the Daughters of Bav - even those three that are slaughtered at every destruction.
+He saw the Daughters of Bav - those three that are slaughtered at every destruction.
 Naked and bleeding, they hung by ropes from the roof.

 In a vain attempt to cheer the king before the coming battle, his juggler played and danced through the hazy phantasms, but all fell still as the door boomed with three mighty knocks!

 A peculiar and unpleasant woman was there, and she demanded entry to the hostel.
-Conaire refused, loathe to break yet another geas, but by the laws of hospitality she prevailed, although the company looked on her with great revulstion.
+Conaire refused, loathe to break yet another geas, but by the laws of hospitality she prevailed, although the company looked on her with great revulsion.
 With that, they leaped to their feet as something sailed through the smoke-hole – it was Ferrigan's head!
 And the king wept to see the ruin that was made of his foster brother by treachery three times around.

 Giving that as a sign, the reavers attacked the hostel, firing spears and arrows through every crevice, but Da Dearga's house was not without its own warriors!
 From beneath it burst a terrible band of ferocious giants, whose dress was of rough hair, who had girdles of ox. hide, and who were armed with flails - each flail they wielded had chains of iron triple-twisted.
 These were the giants that had been taken by Cúchulainn at the siege of Faldal.